revanthkrishnamg/Credit-Model-Datathon-2024/README.md

 This project is about creating a model that helps a financial company called "Prêt à dépenser" decide whether to give someone a loan.
 The company focuses on people who haven't borrowed much money before.
 The main goal is to predict if a person will pay back their loan on time.

 ## Datasets
-To access the Datasets: kaggle competitions download -c tbs-datathon-home-credit-default-risk

 We use different sets of data to build our model, including:
 - **application_train.csv & application_test.csv**: Information about all the loan applications.